Electronic Logging Devices for Trucks

 Electronic Logging Devices for Trucks Must Support Trucking Exemptions

-One the key element that makes HOS247 a leader in the transportation industry in the flexibility of our ELD solutions.
+One of the key elements that make HOS247 a leader is the transportation industry in the flexibility of our ELD solutions.

 What is the 14-hour rule?
 Drivers may not go beyond the 14th consecutive hour after coming on duty.
 They may not continue driving until they have taken 10 consecutive hours off-duty.